MTTR-A: Measuring Cognitive Recovery Latency in Multi-Agent Systems: Introduction

 \subsection{Our Approach: A Reliability Metricization Framework}

 This paper positions MTTR-A as a reliability metric for MAS.
 Rather than evaluating semantic accuracy or reasoning quality, we focus on \emph{runtime dependability} -how quickly and predictably a distributed agent workflow detects, isolates, and recovers from cognitive faults.
 It unifies a reflex taxonomy, a latency-based metric family (MTTR-A, MTBF, NRR), and a LangGraph-based telemetry pipeline into a reproducible methodology for benchmarking agentic reliability.

-As illustrated in Figure~\ref{fig:hierarchical-reliability-final}, this hierarchical reliability structure treats each agent as a subsystem composed of reflexive recovery components (rollback, replan, retry, approve), while the orchestration layer governs overall system-level dependability.
+This hierarchical reliability structure treats each agent as a subsystem composed of reflexive recovery components (rollback, replan, retry, approve), while the orchestration layer governs overall system-level dependability.